 Needless to say, customized client retention is vehemently tough considering the time and efforts needed to be spent behind a single client.
 With that, the costs would be high and could also outweigh the extra revenue.

-Nonetheless, if one could predict before-hand which customers are at the verge of unsubscribing, you could cut down the churn rate by directing them solely towards these clients.
-Hence, we have curated the following points can help you do churn prediction.
+Nonetheless, if one could predict before-hand which customers are on the verge of unsubscribing, you could cut down the churn rate by directing them solely towards these clients.
+Hence, we have curated the following points that can help you do churn prediction.

 Customer Profiles to build a Churn Model